Discus Fish Care: Complete Guide for Beginners

 Are Discus Fish a Great Choice for Beginners?

-Due to the extensive care and their demanding nature, discus fish are not a great choice for newcomers in the world of aquarists.
+Due to the extensive care and their demanding nature, discus fish are not a great choice for beginner aquarists.
+If you are new to keeping fish, don’t start with discus fish, instead, choose fish that don’t require so much attention, such as guppies, mollies, swordtails or neon tetras.

 Do Discus Fish Eat their Fry?

 Yes, discus fish have a tendency of eating their fry.
-This behavior is most common in young discus fish pairs, when they breed for first time.
+This behavior is most common in young discus fish pairs that breed for the first time.

 Also known as the diva of the aquarium, discus fish are incredibly beautiful thanks to their vibrant colors and stately appearance when they are in the aquarium.